Watch LIVE as these events happen or on-demand after the live event.

 Adrian E. Castillo, LMT is an environmental scientist with the U.S. Geological Survey.
 He is also a licensed massage therapist, musician, and a student of the Edgar Cayce readings.
 He volunteers his time with the A.R.E.
 Southeast Gold Coast Team and has lectured on programs with John Van Auken, Kevin J. Todeschi, MA, and others.

 M.E.
-Hart, JD., a student of the Cayce readings for over 20 years, received his undergraduate degree in Law from the University of Kentucky.
+Hart, JD., a student of the Cayce readings for over 20 years, received his undergraduate degree in Russian Language and his Law degree from the University of Kentucky.
 Hart trained in Senior Executive Leadership at Georgetown University and in Life Coaching at the A.R.E., and is certified in Social and Emotional Intelligence Coaching.
 He is the author of Thriver’s Quest: Healing Life’s Traumas to Bring Out Your Best.

 M.K.
 Welsch is a 40-year student of the Edgar Cayce information and accomplished writer who has spent the majority of her professional career in the not-for-profit world, helping dedicated people engender positive change in the world.
 Her extensive background ranges from working for a national environmental organization to the field of public television.
 A lifelong spiritual seeker, she has served on the Board of Trustees for the Association for Research and Enlightenment and written for its magazine, Venture Inward.
 Sacred Journey: Edgar Cayce, the Bible and the Path to Enlightenment is her first book.